Chapter 14:

 “A friend of hers saw!
 Look, once the police get here, we’ll see what can be done.
 Now please, just wait…” Wilhelmina’s teacher returned to consoling the children.
 Harper eyed one particular girl; seeing her thousand-yard stare, and the abundance of adults focused on her, she stood out.

 (Was she the one who saw it?
-Then…maybe…) Recalling his previous discovery, the ability to vividly replay other’s memories to the point that he could recite them as if he’d experienced them himself, an idea popped into Harper’s head.
+Then…maybe…) Recalling his previous discovery, an idea popped into Harper’s head.
+That new ability to vividly replay other’s memories to the point that he could recite them as if he’d experienced them himself, would it work again?
 (Sorry in advance, this’ll be quick!)
-Preparing himself, Harper closed his eyes, and dived in!
+Preparing himself, Harper dived in!

 “Wait, Wil!”
-The girl gave chase, following Wilhelmina as she sprinted toward the back of the schoolyard!
+That girl gave chase, following Wilhelmina as she sprinted toward the back of the schoolyard!
 “Don’t go back there!
 That’s the street!”
-Beyond a small wooded area, a nearly deserted intersection sat with only a single idling vehicle.
-The hot pink dragster slowly crept across the asphalt; even the girl noticed the car suddenly start moving.
-“Wil, come back here!”
+Beyond a small, wooded area, a nearly deserted intersection sat with only a single idling vehicle.
+The hot pink dragster slowly crept across the asphalt; even that girl noticed the car suddenly start moving.
+“Wil, come back!”

 The tinted windows rolled down gradually as the car turned in their direction.
 Wilhelmina wouldn’t stop!
 She haphazardly ran, trying to escape the school until the car abruptly stopped alongside her!
-The door flew open, and all in one fell swoop, an all too familiar, shady young Hispanic man, with one mangled hand grabbed Wilhelmina up in his arm and tossed her into the back seat!
+The door flew open, and it happened in one fell swoop!
+An all too familiar, shady young Hispanic man, with one mangled hand, grabbed Wilhelmina up in his arm and tossed her into the back seat!
 Before the girl could cry for help, the car sped off!

 “Harper a-are you alright?”
-Vergil asked his friend who was joining him in a continually bewildering reality.
+Vergil asked his friend who rejoined him in a continually bewildering reality.

 “I…yeah!”
 He replied, hurriedly wiping away the blood under his own nose!
 (Fuck…that was Juan, right?
 It was so him!
 No chance in hell it wasn’t!
 Does…does this mean this is also my fault?
 No!
 He saw Wilhelmina in the woods…but why would he take her?!)

-“…Harper…what do we do?”
+“…Harper…what d-do we do?”
 Looking directly into his best friend’s eyes, tears streaming down his face, Vergil begged for a solution!
 “W-Wilhelmina…I-I have t-to save her!”

 “No!
 The cops…they’ll handle it!”
-Harper tried to reassure, but with frantic anxiety tinged jolts surging through the teen’s body, that statement held less weight than gas!
+Harper tried to reassure, but that statement held less weight than gas!

 “No t-they won’t!”
 Vergil, distraught, asserted back!
-“T-there h-have been lots of k-kidnappings already!
-They never f-find the people!
-They never d-do!”
+“There have been lots of kidnappings already!
+They never find the people!
+They never do!”
+Heat brimmed under the boy’s collarbone!

-“T-the police s-suck!
-Wh-at if they never find her?!
+“T-the police suck!
+What if they never find her?!
 I-I’ll find her!
 I’ll find her!”
-Vergil ran off toward the back of the school, desperate for any clues!
+Vergil sprinted off toward the back of the school, desperate for any clues!

 “Vergil, wait!
 Ugh!”
 A migraine unlike any before, so intense, Harper collapsed.
-With his consciousness quickly fading, the image of his friend sprinting away blurred into darkness.
+Consciousness rapidly fading, the image of his friend sprinting away blurred into darkness.

 Part 3

-With lunch coming to an end, Amala decided to take the long way back to her desk, strolling by the same set of long cubicles.
-Again, seeing the overworked woman, the desolate cube, and an empty cubicle for Nicolaus.
+With lunch coming to an end, Amala decided to take the senic route back to her desk.
+Strolling by the same set of long cubicles, the overworked woman, the desolate cube, and an empty cubicle for Nicolaus.
 (I guess he really just isn’t coming in today.)
 Another glance of the group messenger showed Nicolaus marked inactive.
 (Should I…call him?)
 Unprepared to engage Nicolaus again after their recent unpleasant incident, Amala’s selfish and bratty nature seeped out.
 (He needs to get over it!)
-She quickly determined Nicolaus to be at fault, but couldn’t muster the courage to phone him yet.
+She quickly determined Nicolaus to be at fault, not mustering the courage to phone him yet.

-From the corner cube, the bald man once again appeared, smiling in her direction.
+From the corner cube, the bald man once again appeared with a smile.
 “Hello, Miss Amala!”
-He happily waved, only to receive and icy glare.
+He happily waved, only to receive an icy glare.
 “Still no Nicolaus!
-I’ll let the guy know if he comes in you’re looking for him!”
+I’ll let the guy know if he comes in that you’re looking for him!”

 Stillness blanketed the restroom until Amala’s text message notification resounded!
 [We need help!
 Something bad happened!]
 A message blinked on screen from Harper, until it was retracted almost instantly!